midtown-ai/glossary/glossary/p.md

 # Prior Probability

  Assess a (sample distribution) probability using the training data (i.e. the training data is representative of the data distributions or likelihoods)

+ See also [P], [Prior Belief]

+# Prioritized Experience Replay

+ In [RL], Replay important transitions more frequently for efficient learning.

+ Prioritized experience replay is a technique to improve the efficiency of experience replay in reinforcement learning.
+The key ideas are:

+  * In standard experience replay, samples are drawn uniformly at random from the [replay memory].
+  * In prioritized experience replay, transitions are sampled with [probability] proportional to a priority value.
+  * Transitions that have high priority (e.g. errors in value function prediction) are sampled more frequently.
+  * Priorities can be determined in different ways, but common approaches involve using the magnitude of error in the Q-value or TD error.
+  * After sampling based on priority, importance sampling weights are used to correct for the non-uniform probabilities.
+  * Periodically, priorities are updated based on the latest errors.
+So over time, the priorities shift to reflect new assessments.
+  * This focuses sampling and replay on transitions deemed important either due to uncertainty or prediction error.
+This leads to faster and more efficient learning.
+  * A potential downside is it could over-fit to certain transitions if priorities do not get updated properly.
+Proper tuning is required.

+ So in summary, prioritized experience replay samples important transitions more frequently to make better use of experience in reinforcement learning.
+It is a key technique to enable efficient learning from experience.

+ More at:
+  * ...

+ See also [P], ...

+# Probabilistic Inference For Learning Control Model
+# PILCO Model

+ PILCO (Probabilistic Inference for Learning Control) is a [model-based reinforcement learning] method for continuous control problems:

+  * It learns a probabilistic dynamics model of the environment based on Gaussian processes.
+This captures model uncertainties.
+  * It uses this learned model to perform probabilistic inference and directly compute a controllers policy in closed form, avoiding needing to learn a value function.
+  * Specifically, it uses the dynamics model to estimate the distributions of future states for different sequence of actions.
+It then optimizes these predictions to find an optimal policy that maximizes long-term rewards.
+  * A key benefit is data efficiency - by learning a model, PILCO can plan solutions with fewer interactions with the real [environment].
+It is therefore a [sample efficient RL Algorithm]
+  * It also explicitly handles model uncertainty during long-term planning.
+This avoids overfitting to poor models.
+  * Limitations are that it relies on Gaussian processes, which can be computationally expensive in high dimensions.
+The dynamics model learning also currently happens offline.
+  * PILCO has been applied to control tasks like cartpole, pendulum, and robot arm control.
+It achieves good performance with relatively little training data.

+ In summary, PILCO is a [model-based reinforcement learning] technique that learns a probabilistic dynamics model for efficient and robust [policy] optimization in continuous control problems.
+It explicitly represents and handles model uncertainties.

+ More at:
+  * ...

  See also [P], ...